 This is your first real opportunity to save so grab it with both hands while you have the capacity.
 Start by redirecting some of your income into a separate high interest savings account while you map out your plans for the future.

 "If you don’t think about what you want, and aim beyond the moment, you can be limited by your current situation", says Westpac Senior Financial Planner, Diana Saad.

 You might start saving for an overseas trip, your wedding, a first home or an investment property.
 The amount you put aside is not as important as establishing good financial habits that can repay you with interest.

 Preparing for maternity leave

-Diana points out that you may be eligible for the co-contribution two years running, if your maternity leave extends into a second financial year.
+You may be eligible for the co-contribution two years running, if your maternity leave extends into a second financial year, says Diana.

 Dealing with divorce

 Diana says she sees a lot of smart, sophisticated women who still leave the responsibility for joint finances to their partner.
-But what if your partner leaves or passes away?
+But what if you and your partner separate?